A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Computational experiments

 We first assess the scaling behavior of our implementation.
 In \cref{fig:miso_scaling} we show the behavior of our solver on the \textit{MISO\_DISP\_488} instance as well as the scaling behavior of the three commercial but academically available solvers \CPLEX 22.1.1.0 \cite{CPLEX12}, \GUROBI 11 \cite{Gurobi11}, and the Cardinal Optimizer \COPT 7.2.3 \cite{COPT71}.

 We solved the instance with \PIPS multiple times using a different number of \MPI processes and \OpenMP threads and (implicitly) cluster nodes.
 The problem displayed has 120 million nonzeros, 25 million columns, and 12 million rows and is split into 2,190 blocks, which limits the number of usable \MPI processes to 2,190.
 Notably, the instance contains roughly 55,000 linking constraints, and the initial symbolic analysis of the Schur complement in \PIPS determined an upper bound of 100,424,258 nonzeros.
 This made the instance intractable for the original \PIPS algorithm (see \cref{tab:results}).
-We adapted the number of threads for each solution for the commercial solvers while turning off crossover and using barrier as the optimization algorithm.
+We adapted the number of threads for each solution with the commercial solvers while turning off crossover and using barrier as the optimization algorithm.
 Both \PIPS and the commercial solvers were set to solve the \LP up to a convergence tolerance of $10^{-6}$.

 Additionally, we plot the optimal speed-up for each scenario as a dotted line.
 Our approach is not expected to achieve linear speed-up, as the mid-level Schur complements are solved by only a subset of threads in parallel, and the root-level Schur complement is solved sequentially.
-However, the hierarchical solution approach achieves a strong near-linear speed-up on the given instance.
-Additionally, \PIPS benefits from adding a second \OpenMP thread while solving.
-More \OpenMP threads did not produce much speed-up over the 2-thread variant for the given instance.
-It can also be observed, that the commercial solvers do not scale well with the availability of more compute ressources.
-Each solver runs fasted with 32 threads, which we attribute to the memory-boundedness of the Cholesky factorization underlying the \IPM.
+However, \HSCA achieves a strong near-linear speed-up on the given instance.
+Additionally, for this instance \PIPS benefits from adding a second \OpenMP thread while solving.
+More \OpenMP threads did not produce much speed-up over the 2-thread variant and the usefulness of \OpenMP is generally problem dependent.
+It can also be observed, that the commercial solvers do not scale well with the availability of more compute resources.
+Each solver runs fastest with 32 threads, which we attribute to the memory-boundedness of the Cholesky factorization underlying the \IPM.

-\subsection{Impact of block sizes on the performance of hierarchical approach vs. original approach}
+\subsection{Impact of block sizes and splitting on the performance of hierarchical approach vs. original approach}

+While we have previously demonstrated near-ideal scaling on instances suited for parallelization, in this section we deliberately examine instances where the growth of the Schur complement dominates.
+This highlights the strong-scaling trade-offs and limitations inherent in both the original and hierarchical approaches.
+We display the different negative impact to be expected from growing Schur complements for \PIPS and \HSCA.